Required network end points may not be reachable

 In certain environments (such as K-12 schools or in countries with tightly restricted internet access), it is common to have strict network rules that can interfere with normal network traffic.
 In order for the cloud streaming service to function properly, a number of network end-points must be reachable.

 These network end-points must be reachable by the client devices in order for users to successfully view a film.
 This information should be brought to the attention of your institution's network administrators as well as the administrators for any managed devices (such as ChromeBooks).
+They should be sure to check their network and firewall rules in addition to any rules governing SSL inspection and javascript from the relevant end-points.

 Some browser plug-ins may interfere with the video licensing process